UDST/urbansim_templates/docs/source/data-templates.rst

     import orca
     orca.run(['load_buildings'])

-Strictly speaking, running the model step doesn't load the data, it just sets up an Orca table with instructions for loading the data when it's needed.
+Strictly speaking, running the template/step doesn't load the data, it just sets up an Orca table with instructions for loading the data when it's needed.
 (This is called lazy evaluation.)

 .. code-block:: python